algoo/hapic/additionals_fields.md

 ## Addtionals fields supported

-Using marshmallow schema, you can add some extra field in field who are automatically added into field description in schema.
+Using marshmallow schema, you have the possibility to add extra information in field in order to add them into auto-generated apispec documentation.

 ```
         class MySchema(marshmallow.Schema):
             category = marshmallow.fields.String(